bersfo/prtg-api-wrapper/README.md

 parameter 2: $newSensorName --- The new name for the sensor

+**function: remove-sensor**

+paremeter 1: $objid --- ID of the sensor that you would like to remove

 ## How to use it
 To use it simply make the functions available through: